 - DB_PASSWORD: Your database user's password.

-- DB_HOST: The host that your database is located at.
+- DB_HOST: The host where your database is located.

 Connecting To Your MySQL Database

 Once you have all of your database connection details, use the following command to connect to your MySQL database:

 mysql -u DB_USER -p DB_PASSWORD -h DB_HOST DB_PASSWORD